ydeltastar/godot-scene-texture/README.md

 ## Features

 - Use anywhere that takes a regular texture like buttons and materials.
 It is just an extension of `Texture2D`.
-- Real-time bake preview in the inspector.
+- Real-time preview in the inspector and editor.
+- Can bake at runtime so it doesn't need to store pixel data in the resource file (great for source control).
-- Supporting `Environment` features like global illumination.
+- Supports advanced rendering features like global illumination by defining a custom `Environment`.

 ## License